Loon Lake, New York: Loon Lake House

 In 1878 Mary and Ferd Chase purchased 10 acres on a bluff overlooking Loon Lake.
 They built The Loon Lake House, a 31-room hotel.
-The resort's instant success allowed the Chase's to expand operations, and by 1893 the Loon Lake House's capacity reached 500 guests.
+The resort's instant success allowed the Chases to expand operations, and by 1893 the Loon Lake House's capacity reached 500 guests.
 Eventually, the resort would expand to accommodate 800 guests across three hotel structures and 60 private cabins spread over the resort's 3,000 acres.

 The resort had an expansive infrastructure that included two water systems, an underground sewer, an early electrical system, a dairy, vegetable and flower gardens, a large boat house, bowling alleys, and one of the Adirondacks' first golf courses, built in 1895.
 (The Loon Lake Golf Course was abandoned in 2003.)

 In its heyday the large resort hotel was as self-sufficient as a small town; the resort also included a general store, post office, and a large and elegant train station.
 The train station originally served passengers of the Chateaugay Railroad, a branch of the Delaware and Hudson Railroad.
 In 1892 the New York Central Railroad completed its rail line to Loon Lake, allowing passage directly from New York City.